-Registration for the Teens Program is organised by gender.
-The boys’ program is led by the monks in the Upper Hamlet, the girls’ program is led by the nuns in the New Hamlet.
-At several times in the week the boys and girls have activities together.
+The teen boys’ program is led by the monks in the Upper Hamlet, and the teen girls’ program is led by the nuns in the New Hamlet.
+At several times in the week, all the teens have activities together.

 At least one parent or legal guardian must stay in the same hamlet where the teenager is staying.
 Please note that according to French law, neither monastics nor lay volunteers can be legal guardians of your teenage child.
 We realise this may create challenges if you have both a teenage son and daughter, or a child in the children’s program in one hamlet and a child in the teens’ program in another hamlet, as you will need to stay in separate hamlets, but we ask for your support to make the necessary arrangements.

 The teens’ program is led in English and French.
 If your teenage child does not speak English or French, please contact the relevant hamlet to see if we can still accommodate them.